 National KIDS COUNT

-The Annie E. Casey Foundation’s 2017 KIDS COUNT Data Book ranks Alabama 44th in overall child well-being as compared with others states across the nation.
-Alabama saw improvements in 11 of the 16 indicators and 6 of those were equal to or better than the national average.
-The 2017 Report ranks Arkansas, Arizona, Nevada, Louisiana, New Mexico, and Mississippi lower than Alabama.
+The Annie E. Casey Foundation’s 2018 KIDS COUNT Data Book ranks Alabama 42nd in overall child well-being as compared with others states across the nation.
+Alabama saw improvements in 11 of the 16 indicators and 5 of those were equal to or better than the national average.
+The 2018 Report ranks Texas, Oklahoma, Arizona, Alaska, Nevada, Mississippi, Louisiana, and New Mexico lower than Alabama.

 Overall child well-being rankings are based on 16 indicators organized into four domains or issue areas.
-While Alabama showed improvements in each domain, for the first time since 2012, Alabama showed improvement in all four economic well-being indicators.
+While Alabama showed improvements in each domain, for the second year in a row, Alabama showed improvement in all four economic well-being indicators.

-Alabama ranked 5th in the number of children with health insurance.
+At 2 percent, Alabama ranked 2nd nationally in the number of children without health insurance.

 As a state, we must continue to make children a priority and invest in programs that are giving children the best chance to succeed in school and in life.